Lower Sabie: Accommodation

 Accommodation is available on a self-catering basis, in 30 huts and 62 bungalows, as well as one large guest house.
 Last, but not least, for visitors wanting to enjoy the outdoor, there are camping sites for 33 caravans or tents, all equipped with electrical power.
 The camp also has 25 fully-equipped safari tents, giving it an African bush feeling.
-The camp is laid out on the Sabie River banks, visitors can be seated on the restaurant's wooden floor stoep, having a cold beer and viewing the plenty game wandering in the river bed below.
+The camp is laid out on the Sabie River banks, visitors can be seated on the restaurant's wooden deck, having a cold beer and viewing the plenty game wandering in the river bed below.

 Activities

-Guided bush walks, game drives, breakfasts in the wild, and the Kruger Park "Bush Braai" (a barbecue-style dinner) are all available from Lower Sabie, but are subject to availability.
+Guided bush walks, game drives, breakfasts in the wild, and the Kruger Park "Bush Braai" (a barbecue-style dinner) are all available, departing from Lower Sabie, but are subject to availability.